An Introduction

 The website

-On this website we intended to shape a reliable and objective summary of the May 1940 war in the Netherlands.
-An introduction of both the German and the Dutch preparations of war is given, in order to present a clear overview of the opposing armed forces with reliable information, and in order to shine a light over the respective strategies.
-Last but not least, an extensive day-by-day summary of the battle for the Netherlands is given, divided over the seven days in May 1940 that the Netherlands were defending themselves against the invader.
+The maker intended to shape a reliable and objective summary of the May 1940 war in the Netherlands.
+An introduction of both the German and the Dutch preparations of war is given, in order to present a clear overview of the opposing armed forces with reliable information.
+An extended introduction with plenty of information for anyone who 'eats data', which can be easily skipped if one goes for the core of the information, which are the extensive day-by-day summaries of the battle for the Netherlands.
+These summaries are divided over the eight days in May 1940 that the Netherlands were defending themselves against the invader.

-The website is called 'War over Holland' because the German invasion was particularly experienced as a surprise from the skies.
-The massive airlanding operation in the West and the devastating carpet bombardment of the large harbour-city of Rotterdam on the 14th of May are still today seen and felt as the milestones of a Five Days' War that couldn't be won, but ... had to be fought.
+The website is called 'War over Holland' because the German invasion was particularly experienced as a surprise attack from the skies.
+The massive airlanding operation in the West and the devastating carpet bombardment of the large harbour-city of Rotterdam on the 14th of May are, still today, seen and felt as the most significant features of the Five Days' War that couldn't be won, but ... had to be fought.

 The content of this website has been composed by applying the best sources available.
 Dutch and German battle reports, governmental research reports, first class publications and numerous subsidiary sources.
 Facts and figures have been put in a modest context and much effort has been given preventing exaggeration and/or incorporation of unreliable sources.
 The content is purely non-political and intended as a reliable historical source of information.